 Books are always due back the last day of the term.
 Late fees start the following morning.
 Click here for more information on our policies.

 Yes.
 There is a form on our website that will need to be filled out as thoroughly as possible.
 Once submitted the in-store turnaround is usually less than 24 hours.
 Shipping does have a minimal cost associated with it, and can take up to a week most places in the U.S. Upon request, we can expedite shipping if the student is willing to pay the extra costs.
 We do not recommend international shipping.
-Click here to view the shipping form.
+Order your textbooks on our website by going into your WINS >Class & Schedule>View My Classes>View/Purchase Course Books (top of screen).
+By clicking that link all of your textbooks that are needed for the semester will be preloaded into your cart through our website.
+You will have the option to select shipping or in-store pick-up.

 Not often.
 We do not like charging students for books, and we never do it to profit from our students.
 When a student doesn't return a book on time Rental must purchase a replacement copy of that text in order to have enough copies for the next semester's students.